1962 in the Vietnam War: November

 Senator Mansfield arrived in Saigon as head of a congressional fact-finding delegation.
-Ambassador Nolting and General Harkins gave the delegation optimistic briefings on the military situation in South Vietnam.
+Nolting and Harkins gave the delegation optimistic briefings on the military situation in South Vietnam.
 "We can see the light at the end of the tunnel", said Nolting.
 Mansfield had been an early supporter of Diệm, but found him on this occasion "gradually being cut off from reality."
 He met with an "aggressive" Madame Nhu and her husband Ngô Đình Nhu who touted the Strategic Hamlet Program.
 Mansfield's meeting with journalists, however, revealed a different and much more pessimistic view of Vietnam.
 Embassy Deputy Chief of Mission William Trueheart hinted to Mansfield that the journalists' view was correct.